AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 | eu-central-1 Europe (Frankfurt) | europe-west3 (Frankfurt) |

-As with the preview, cross-region combinations like us-east-1 to us-west-1 are not supported with a single Interconnect.
-If you want to connect across regions, you'll need an architecture that combines with Cloud WAN.
+Note that, as with the preview, cross-region combinations such as us-east-1 to us-west-1 are not supported by a single Interconnect.
+If you want to connect across regions, the architecture involves combining with Cloud WAN.

-However, according to the location documentation for Google Cloud Partner Cross-Cloud Interconnect for AWS, it appears that Singapore is supported:
+However, the documentation on locations for Google Cloud Partner Cross-Cloud Interconnect for AWS states the following, which suggests that Singapore is supported.

 | Google Cloud locations | AWS locations |